debabrata-source/Postman/docs/get-cluster-metadata/index.md

-Retrieve metadata for a specific cluster within a portfolio
+Retrieve metadata for a specific cluster within a portfolio and github sync.